Benksur/Benksur/README.md

 </em></p>

 <h3><em>about me</em></h3>
-<p>🌱 in my final year of study</br>🔭 currently working on my thesis developing the firmware and a custom operating system for a 4G phone</p>
+<p>🌱 in my final year of study</br>🔭 currently working on my thesis developing the firmware for a 4G phone</p>

 <h3><em>things i code with</em></h3>